Time-consistent portfolio selection with monotone mean-variance preferences: Numerical example

-\Cref{fig: pi plot} illustrates the amount invested in the risky asset with the SMMV and MV preference, respectively.
-As noted in \Cref{rem: path-independent ONEC}, since ${\beta }_{t} > 1$, the equilibrium investment in the risky asset with the SMMV preference $\bar{\pi }_{t}$ is higher than that under the MV preference $\bar{\pi }^{MV}_{t}$.
-By sending $\zeta $ to zero, we obtain the equilibrium investment amount under an MMV preference within our time-consistent framework (see the solid red curve in \Cref{fig: pi plot}).
-Additionally, when $\zeta $ is positive, $\bar{\pi }_{t}$ declines more rapidly towards the later stages of the investment period, reflecting the SMMV investor's sharply decreasing interest in risky investments over time.
+\Cref{fig: pi plot} illustrates the amount invested in the risky asset with the SMMV and the MV preference, respectively.
+As noted in \Cref{sec: closed-form solution}, since ${\beta }_{t} > 1$, the equilibrium investment in the risky asset with the SMMV preference $\bar{\pi }_{t}$ is higher than that under the MV preference $\bar{\pi }^{MV}_{t}$.
+By sending $\zeta $ to zero, we obtain the equilibrium investment amount under the MMV preference within our time-consistent framework (see the red curve with solid circles in \Cref{fig: pi plot}).
+Based on the estimated parameters, we observe that MV, MMV, and SMMV investors with moderate $\zeta$ (e.g., $\zeta = 0.1$) gradually increase their equilibrium investment amount over time.
+In contrast, a larger value of $\zeta$ induces the investor to utilize significant leverage in the early stages of the horizon, followed by a rapid reduction in risky asset exposure as maturity approaches.
+This shift reflects the SMMV investor's sharply diminishing appetite for risky investments over time.
 By the end of the investment period, at time $T$, the equilibrium investment amounts under both preferences converge and become identical.
-Furthermore, \Cref{fig: pi vartheta plot} exhibits a significant positive effect of the risk premium $\vartheta $ on the equilibrium investment amount $\bar{\pi }$ under SMMV preferences, indicating that higher risk premiums encourage greater investment in the risky asset; see also \Cref{rem: path-independent ONEC}.
+Furthermore, \Cref{fig: pi vartheta plot} exhibits a significant positive effect of the risk premium $\vartheta $ on the equilibrium investment amount $\bar{\pi }$ under SMMV preferences, indicating that higher risk premiums encourage greater investment in the risky asset.